eighty20results/e20r-sequences/README.txt

 == 4.7 ==

 * ENHANCEMENT: Use Gutenberg editor for the Sequence Custom Post Type (when editing a sequence)
+* BUG FIX: Didn't handle exceptions when adding a post/page/cpt to a sequence
+* BUG FIX: Didn't handle exceptions when listing sequence content
+* BUG FIX: Incorrect PHPDoc block for Controller::find_closest_post() and Controller::get_membership_level_for_user()
 * BUG FIX: Didn't always load the associated files for the Select2 library version we're using
 * BUG FIX: Update Select2 library to v4.0.5
 * BUG FIX: Added 'Post/Page' to message returned when removing a post/page from the sequence